 E1 Visa Lawyer

 The E1 visa is one of the investor visas for the USA that allows a citizen of a treaty country to temporarily come to do business in the US.
 The E1 visa is a US nonimmigrant visa available to foreign investors and entrepreneurs who engage in international trade of goods, services, banking, insurance, transportation, tourism, technology, news-related activities or others with the United States.
-With the E1 visa, the investor or entrepreneur can bring their spouse and children along to live in the US.
+With the E1 visa, the investor or entrepreneur can bring their spouse and children to live in the US.
 The spouse of an E1 visa holder can apply for work authorization and work in the US without any restrictions.
 The children can attend private or public schools and they are not permitted to work during their stay on E1 status.
 In addition, the E1 visa holder and the spouse and children can travel outside the United States and re-enter.
 The E1 visa is initially granted for maximum 2 years and can be extended every 2 years without any limit on the number of extensions.

 In order to qualify for E1 visa, the investor or entrepreneur must meet the following key requirements: